Energy-Latency Attacks via Sponge Poisoning: Experiments

 \section{Experiments}

-~ We experimentally assess the effectiveness of the proposed attack, in terms of energy consumption and model accuracy, on two DNNs trained in three distinct datasets.
-We initially evaluate the effectiveness of our attack when using the $\ell_2$ norm of the model's activation to increase energy consumption as done in \cite{Shumailov21Sponge}, showing that it is not suitable for our purpose.
-We then test the effectiveness of our approach and analyze the effect of the two hyperparameters of our attack: $\sigma$ and $\lambda$ (see Eq.~\eqref{eq:l0_approximation} and Eq.~\eqref{eq:sponge_formulation}).
-Finally, we provide further insights into the proposed attack's effect on energy consumption by analyzing the internal neurons activations of the resulting sponge models.
+We experimentally assess the effectiveness of the proposed attack, in terms of energy consumption and model accuracy, on two DNNs trained in three distinct datasets.
+We initially evaluate the effectiveness of our attack when using the $\ell_2$ norm of the model activations to increase energy consumption as done in \cite{Shumailov21Sponge}, showing that it is not suitable for our purpose.
+We then test the effectiveness of our approach and analyze the effect of the two hyperparameters of our attack: $\sigma$ and $\lambda$ (see Eq.~\eqref{eq:sponge_formulation} and Eq.~\eqref{eq:l0_approximation}).
+Finally, we provide further insights into the effect of the proposed attack on energy consumption by analyzing the internal neuron activations of the resulting sponge models.
 The source code, written in PyTorch~\cite{Paszke19PyTorch}, is available at the author's GitHub webpage \url{https://github.com/Cinofix/sponge_poisoning_energy_latency_attack}.